Garage Door Spring Repair & Replacement | Scottsdale & Phoenix

 If one spring breaks, should I replace both?

 You should always replace both springs at the same time.
 Why?
 Because, considering they were quite possibly installed at the same time, they have both undergone similar aging and weathering.
 One broken spring is often an indication that the other will shortly follow suit.
 Having one new and one old spring on your door can also throw the door's balance off.
 Save yourself money now by replacing them both at the same time.

 Can I replace my own garage door springs?

 Broken garage door spring replacement is both a complex and can be a dangerous task.
 This is due to the fact that the springs are under an immense amount of tension.
 It is this tension that gives them their lifting power.
-Without a great deal of expertise, property can be damaged - or scarier still, you or your loved ones can suffer personal injury.
+Without a great deal of expertise, the property can be damaged - or scarier still, you or your loved ones can suffer a personal injury.
 We recommend contacting a professional garage door repair company when you need garage door spring replacement.

 Call Today 24/7 Same Day Garage Door Services Phoenix Areas and Scottsdale AZ.
 Providing full service 24/7 Emergency New Garage Door Springs Installation & Garage Door Springs Repairs: in Scottsdale, Phoenix, Avondale, Anthem, Chandler, Carefree, Cave Creek, Chandler Fountain Hills, Glendale, Mesa, Paradise Valley, Peoria, Sun City, Surprise & Tempe Arizona.
 We look forward to hearing from you soon!
 602-867-7111

 24/7 Garage Door Spring Repair Service Areas Include

 Phoenix 602-867-7111 Valley Wide